elementor/hello-theme/README.md

 The theme's main focus is on providing a solid foundation for users to build their own unique designs using the Elementor drag-and-drop site builder.
 It is optimized for speed and performance, and its simplicity and flexibility make it a great choice for both beginners and experienced website designers.

 The theme supports common WordPress features which can be extended using a child-theme.
 In addition, there are several ways to add custom styles.
-It can be done from **Elementor**, from the WordPress customizer, using a child-theme, or with an external plugin.
+It can be done from **Elementor**, using a child-theme, or with an external plugin.
 To customize the theme further, visit [Elementor developers docs](https://developers.elementor.com/docs/hello-elementor-theme/).

 ## Liked Hello Elementor?